 This is the 9th position bank in terms of asset controlled and was founded in 1953.
 It is a head-quarter located in Frankfurt and Erfurt.
 Landesbank Hessen-Thuringen (Helaba) offers services to companies, institutional investors, banks, and other public sector banks.
-This bank also acts as a central clearing institution and in Germany only, it provides services around forty percent of the savings banks.
+This bank also acts as a central clearing institution, and in Germany only, it provides services to around forty per cent of the savings banks.
 It has handled around €166.87 billion of the total assets.
 It employs more than 6,150+ people.

-NRW.Bank is state development bank and this bank stands at number 10 in this list which was founded in 2002 and it has headquarter located in Dusseldorf and Munster.
-Bank offers low-interest promotion loans, along with advisory services and equity financing.
-For 2017 net profit stood above €10.21mn with total assets of €147.58bn.
+NRW.Bank is a state development bank, and this bank stands at number 10 in this list which was founded in 2002, and it has headquarter located in Dusseldorf and Munster.
+Bank offers low-interest promotion loans, along with advisory services and equity financing, for 2017 net profit stood above €10.21mn with total assets of €147.58bn.
 Around more than 1,283 people work in this bank.